didiersmith/steve/chapters/convenient-timing.md

 Was he crazy?
 Probably.
 Only a crazy person would leave a life of comfort and security to go die in space with a criminal warlord.

-But if he'd learned anything from his AIs, it was that insanity could be kinda fun sometimes.
+But if he'd learned anything from his AIs, it was that there was more to life than sanity.